 Fines and cement paste break away easily enough, exposing the harder aggregate.
-Unlike steel, the compressive strength of concrete is not uniform, meaning that blasting won’t impart a consistent surface profile or anchor pattern.
+Unlike steel, the compressive strength of concrete is not uniform, so blasting will not impart a consistent surface profile or anchor pattern.
 A blasted concrete surface is a cratered landscape of cavernous pores and capillaries.

 For proper bonding to occur, repair mortars, concrete overlays and coatings must penetrate and fuse into the substrate’s capillary network.
 When the network is blocked, blasting opens it up, exposing the aggregate and roughening the landscape.

-But with no peaks and valleys to press tape to and measure by depth micrometre, how does the blaster know when he’s achieved the specified surface profile?
-How is it possible to specify a profile for concrete?
+But with no peaks and valleys to press tape to and measure by depth micrometer, how does the blaster know when he’s achieved the specified surface profile?
+How is it even possible to specify a profile for concrete?

 There are other problems.
-As well as ensuring the concrete surface is prepared correctly and adequately roughened, it must also be sound and contaminant-free.
-However, due to the relatively porous nature of concrete, contaminants often penetrate deep into the surface, weakening the substrate to a depth beyond the effective reach of abrasive blasting.
+Not only must a properly prepared concrete surface be adequately roughened, it must also be sound and contaminant-free.
+But due the relatively porous nature of concrete, contaminants often penetrate deep into the surface, weakening the substrate to a depth beyond the effective reach of abrasive blasting.
 For other applications, like decorative finishes, only the superficial, friable layer of hardened cement paste should be removed.
-What do you do when abrasive blasting is overkill or underkill?
+What do you do when abrasive blasting is overkill or under-kill?

 This guide to concrete surface preparation walks you through the solutions to these problems and more.
 But first, let’s understand how and why concrete can fail, and how it can be made sound again.

-When a coating, overlay or repair mortar is applied to unsound concrete, the bond between the two materials may hold but, when pressured, unsound concrete will simply detach from the slab.
-Cracks, microcracks, blisters, scaling, spalling, or delamination are symptoms of unsound concrete that must be removed and then patched before surface preparation can proceed.
+When a coating, overlay or repair mortar is applied to unsound concrete, the bond between the two materials may hold but when pressured, unsound concrete will simply detach from the slab.
+Cracks, microcracks, blisters, scaling, spalling, or de-lamination are symptoms of unsound concrete that must be removed, then patched, before surface preparation can proceed.

 6 Symptoms of Unsound Concrete

-Visible cracks are the most obvious symptom of unsound concrete, and there are several causes for this.
+Visible cracks are the most obvious symptom of unsound concrete and have various causes.
 Superficial cracks are caused by rapid surface water loss during the curing process.
 Settling of the subgrade can crack the slab in two.
 Heavy loads or impacts can cause visible cracks immediately, or cause microcracks which later propagate into visible cracks.

 Microcracks are invisible to the naked eye, measured on the scale of microns.
-Microcracks are caused by overloading, impacts from dropped loads and impact tools such as jackhammers and scabblers, freezing and thawing, and temperature differentials that occur during cement hydration.
-Bruising occurs when microcracks create a network near the surface.
+Microcracks are caused by overloading, impacts from dropped loads and impact tools like jackhammers and scabblers, freezing and thawing, and temperature differentials that occur during cement hydration.
+Bruising occurs when microcracks form a network near the surface.
 The unsound concrete then crumbles away, exposing aggregate.

-Blisters form when air bubbles are trapped under the surface, unable to escape due to the surface drying prematurely due to wind, an overly-sticky mixture that seals the surface too quickly, or premature finish applied to the concrete, by trowel, for instance.
+Blisters form when air bubbles are trapped under the surface, unable to escape due to a premature drying of the surface due to wind, an overly-sticky mixture that seals the surface too quickly, or premature finish applied to the concrete, by trowel, for instance.

 Scaling is caused when water freezes in the pores and capillaries in concrete.
 When the hydraulic pressure of the expanding ice exceeds the tensile strength of the concrete, scales of mortar detach from the surface, exposing aggregate.

 Spalling is similar to scaling, except the expansion occurs from deeper within the concrete, causing the surface to disintegrate into larger fragments.
-Common causes are rebar corrosion due to carbonation, intense heat that causes water vapour to expand violently, improperly constructed joints, and crack deterioration.
+Common causes are steel reinforcing corrosion due to carbonation, intense heat that causes water vapour to expand violently, improperly constructed joints and crack deterioration.